EVERSE-ResearchSoftware/RSQKit/pages/research_software/life_cycle.md

 ### Deployment

-Software is not only provided as source code and executable, but also via direct use in platforms.
+Research software is not only shared as source code or downloadable executables — it is increasingly made available through online platforms that allow direct use as a service.
-This targets software as a service that adds some specific issues compared to an on-premise software publisher, e.g. interfaces to authentication and authorization, data, monitoring, scalability, accounting, continuous maintenance.
-Such integration can be started by the software developer by providing software and data within Jupyter notebooks, containers or virtual machines as a first or intermediate step towards a software as a service.
+Delivering software in this way (as Software as a Service, or SaaS) introduces additional considerations compared to traditional on-premise deployment.
+These include integration with authentication and authorisation systems, data access and management, monitoring, scalability, accounting, and the need for continuous maintenance.

+A practical first step towards such deployment can involve [packaging the software and data][packaging_software] within Jupyter notebooks, workflows, containers, or virtual machines, which can later be integrated into larger platforms and services.
+In this context, deployment and integration refer to adapting a specific piece of software so it can operate reliably within a broader infrastructure.
-Here, the deployment and integration process of the specific software is meant, the platform itself is a necessary ingredient but often not in the focus of the software development lifecycle.
+The platform itself is a key enabling component, but often sits outside the direct focus of the software development lifecycle.

-Both - the integration and the platforms - are a necessary ingredient to the EOSC integration.
+Both the integration of software and the platforms that host it are essential elements of wider ecosystem efforts such as EOSC integration.

-Open source publication should be preferred before integration to a platform but other options are also possible, keeping in mind that for software as a service a valid business model may be needed (e.g. there are models of having a community edition for free and a professional edition with a support fee).
+Where possible, software should be made open source before platform integration to maximise transparency and reusability.
+However, other distribution models are also possible.
+For instance, when offering software as a service, a sustainable business model may be required — such as providing a free community edition alongside a professional version supported through service fees.

 ### Maintenance